 General entry requirements with interview/audition.

-(Applicants do not need to be able to play a musical instrument but should be able to evidence their interest and/or experience in the subject.
-This could be via a portfolio of previous works or through a spoken interview with the course leader should you not have any prior subject specific qualifications).
+They should be able to evidence their interest and/or experience in the subject.
+This could be via a portfolio of previous works or through a spoken interview with the course leader should you not have any prior subject specific qualifications.

 This course links very well with Music, Performing Arts, Film, Media and all other arts subjects.
 Some students also study Mathematics and the course is an excellent, broad preparation for further study and careers such as sound engineer, composer/arranger, and musical instrument designer/repairer or in retail and publishing.